Samforquer/Dota2Project/README.md

 ## Technologies Used

-- **Frontend:** The app's frontend is built using Vue.js, a progressive JavaScript framework.
+- **Frontend:** The app's frontend is built using Vue.js.
 It interacts with the user and presents hero recommendations.
 - **Backend:** The backend service utilizes Spring Boot, handling hero data, filtering, and API requests.
 - **API:** OpenDota API is used to fetch detailed hero data, including win rates and other statistics.
 - **Styling:** The app is styled using CSS to provide a visually appealing and user-friendly interface.